Linagliptin and metformin (Oral)

 Ask your healthcare professional how you should dispose of any medicine you do not use.

-Your doctor will want to check your progress at regular visits, especially during the first few weeks that you take linagliptin and metformin.
+It is very important that your doctor check your progress at regular visits, especially during the first few weeks that you take linagliptin and metformin.
 Blood and urine tests may be needed to check for unwanted effects.

-Let your doctor or dentist know you are taking linagliptin and metformin.
-Your doctor may advise you to temporarily stop taking linagliptin and metformin before you have major surgery or diagnostic tests including procedures that use contrast dye.
+Make sure any doctor or dentist who treats you knows that you are using linagliptin and metformin.
+You may need to stop using linagliptin and metformin before having a major surgery or diagnostic tests, especially tests that use a contrast dye.

 It is very important to carefully follow any instructions from your health care team about: